Park Committee

 King County Parks and Recreation rules govern use of the park, and they are enforced by the County.

-Rules are posted at the park entrance and can also be viewed online here.
+Rules are posted at the park entrance.

 To report a crime, suspicious activity, or infraction of park rules, call 911 (emergency) or 206-296-3311 (non-emergency).